 Your business isn’t working.
 Close it.
 That’ll be $50K, thanks.

 A few sharp entrepreneurs get this immediately.
-Most founders look at me like I just showed a dog Chinese algebra.
+Most founders look at me blankly, like I just showed a dog Chinese algebra.

 “You mean I’m going to hire a sales team, you’ll not only fail to sell, you’ll come back in a few months and tell me to shut my business, and then want a bonus for it?”